jingweizhanghuai/Morn_doc/docs/json.rst

    a1[2]=2
    a1[3]=3

-You can read multidimensional array as further child with cross layers
+Multidimensional Array can also be read as further child with cross layers read:
-read:

 .. code:: c